Blog

 5. Select Polish and save your changes.

-Microsoft Office – language versions and licensing
+Microsoft Office – Language Versions and Licensing

-Problems when changing languages – frequently asked questions
+Issues with changing languages – frequently asked questions

 1. I don't see Polish on the list of languages.
 What should I do?